Getting More Help

-When to consider asking for specialist help from CAMHS?
-Getting more help.
+When to consider asking for specialist help from CAMHS

-If the symptoms are ongoing and they are affecting everyday life, such as limiting school attendance or going out with friends or family, or if the physical symptoms are significantly affecting their health, then you may wish to consider making a a referral to CAMHS.
+If the symptoms are ongoing and they are significantly affecting everyday life, such as limiting school attendance or going out with friends or family, or if the physical symptoms are impacting their health, then you may wish to consider requesting a referral to CAMHS.

 Schools, GPs or other professionals, who know you or your child, can make this referral on your behalf.
 Currently, we are unable to accept parent or self-referrals.
 See how to refer for further details.